Home

 Additional problem found (28MAy 2024) the conductive paint supplied with the boards deteriorates over time.
 This is an issue if you have used the paint to bridge between contacts to convert the board to MIDI mode.
 Use solder if you need a permament solution.
 Making a MIDI based instrument.

 NB Two things.
 Don't use double sided tape to mount these as you can destroy the board if you want to move it later.
 They have a lot of surface mount components that "ping" of if you flex the circuit board.
-Also shop around on price.
-Buying direct is expensive, other retail outlets are about 20% cheaper.
-Datasheet for the Touchboard.
-Nov 2017, they some times do special offers, so worth checking out periodically.
-How to get started 2023.
-N.B.
-You need to use a "Legacy 1.8x" version of the Arduino IDE as the Touchboard is not compatible with ver 2.2x.

 BitsBox Useful and inexpensive source of hardware (including jack sockets and plugs).
 Have 3mm nylon nuts & bolts etc.

 Cool Components An alternative source of Arduino supplies, sheilds and electronics.
 Can use Royal Mail delivery which I find more convenient.
+N.B.
+Closing down at the end of Sept 2025

 CPC